ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 **Ploting Read Summary**

-Now that you have `read_count_preprocessing.tsv` you can use the following custom Rscript to make plots to visualize and easily identify patterns.
+Now that you have `read_count_loss_preprocess.tsv` you can use the following custom Rscript to make plots to visualize and easily identify patterns.
 ```
 cp /share/all/rainbow_bridge_in-house-scripts/plot_rainbow_preprocess.R ../../../scripts
 ```

 Either:
-1. Download both `plot_rainbow_preprocess.R` and `read_count_preprocessing.tsv`, and run in your local computer
+1. Download both `plot_rainbow_preprocess.R` and `read_count_loss_preprocess.tsv`, and run in your local computer
   * Upload plots into the `preprocess` dir
   * Push all files
   * Embed plot inside the README.